-In all cases the Council has utilised specialist VAT advisors and the provision reflects the level of charge anticipated on the conclusion of the cases.
+In all cases the council has utilised specialist VAT advisors and the provision reflects the level of charge anticipated on the conclusion of the cases.
 The resolution is not expected within the near future.
+Fuller details of the cases and the contingent asset associated with the cases are detailed in a later note.